infinum/qa-handbook/Tools/Version Control Systems/Access token and SSH keys.md

 > *If I was meant to be controlled, I would have come with a remote control.*

-## How to generate personal access token
+## How to generate a personal access token

-To make the git commands *pull* / *push* / *clone* work with two-factor authentication (2FA), you need a personal access token which you will then use for authentication when performing *clone* / *pull* / *push* operations, instead of the user password.
+If your GitHub account uses two-factor authentication (2FA), Git commands such as *clone*, *pull*, and *push* cannot use your GitHub password.

+Instead, generate a personal access token and use it as your password when Git asks you to authenticate.

 1. Go to *GitHub*.